department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

       -  Example: Question is asked of the Veteran: "Add Exclusionary benefits?"
 Example of options "Housebound **or** Aid & Attendance", etc. The note to the Veteran will be something like: "You can have one of these or the other, but not both (if you choose this benefit, you can’t select this linked benefit)."
     * _Simultaneous Benefits Definition:_ Meaning > if you have this benefit, you MUST have this other benefit at the same time, _or_ you’re automatically enrolled in this other benefit at the same time.
       -  Example language: Add Simultaneous benefit?
 Note to Veteran: What we’re talking about here is a benefit that you should or must consider applying for or obtaining at the same time as this benefit.
   * **Tickets**
-      *  Content modeling Ticket... involve Dave Picket.
+    * Ticket: Content modeling: involve Dave Picket.
 Creating a linked tree, where one things has a reference to another.
 And we call that exclusionary.
 If an editor is looking at editing a benefit they would see a way to add/check exclusionary benefits.
 A separate field for simultaneous.
 Questions: Can a benefit have both exclusionary and simultaneous linked benefits?
 Dave will need to collaborate with UX/Daniel for field names.
+      * [[VA Benefit Taxonomy] Content modeling for Exclusionary and Simultaneous Benefits #18165](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/18165)
     * Ticket: UX: design of the forms in the CMS for the editors.
 Will need help text.
     * Ticket: Engineering ticket: build this.

 ### 👉🏼 Benefit Description
   * **Requirements**